If you're on this page, then you've heard about Datarails.

 What does Datarails do?

 Datarails promises to "transform your Excel into a lean, mean FP&A machine."
-Their most significant selling point is that they help you automate repetitive processes in Excel.
+Their biggest selling point is that they help you automate repetitive processes in Excel.

 On their website, Datarails lists key use cases like: